tikv/website/content/deep-dive/monitoring/_index.md

 TiKV uses [Prometheus] as the monitoring system and time series database.
 Data visualization is achieved by [Grafana].
-TiKV users usually also use the [Node exporter] to collect hardware and OS metrics and use the [Alertmanager] to handle alerts:
+TiKV users usually also use the [Node exporter] to collect hardware and OS metrics, as well as the [Alertmanager] to handle alerts:

 {{< figure
     src="/img/deep-dive/monitor.png"